Ramesh24893/LearningProgress/Banking Console/README.md

 16.Link with Existing Account

-If the user account is not linked with bank account apllication will ask to create or link account
+If the user account is not linked with bank account, apllication will ask to create or link account

 Manager Features